Writing Across Time and Queer Generations

 You mentioned that Later was a project you’d put aside and came back to.
 How do you generally work on a project or projects, and what does the physicality of your writing practice look like?

 PL: My sense of process changes from book to book, and I want to make sure I don’t let my habits control my thinking or the structure.
 With Later, I began with a linear structure that seemed foreign to how I usually work.
 I remember thinking, am I this writer now?
 But before long I felt suspicious of the ease of it.
 I suspect now that the structure was leading me toward a kind of thinking that wasn’t mine.
 I was losing my book, even though I usually think it’s desirable to lose one’s book at some point.
 But you want to lose it to an energy that feels fresh and wild.
 I put the book aside for a while—I wondered if it was just going to be another half-baked idea, something I’d learned from in order to write the next project.
 I went back to it and started both stretching and compressing.
 It involved playing with tense, interrupting it with short sections (glimpses vs. fully embodied scenes), a thinning out of the boundaries between past, present, and future.
 I wanted those three levels of time to feel implied inside the same room.
-So, the process was about testing from sentence to sentence until it sounded right, until I could speak whole parts of it aloud and it managed to mesh with my breathing patterns.
+So, the process was about testing from sentence to sentence until it sounded right, until I could speak whole parts of it aloud and it managed to mesh with my breathing patterns.“Every writer has lost projects—projects you might have dreamed about for years; projects you tried and just couldn’t pull off.”

 The Narrow Door was much different.
 That book roves all over the place in terms of content and date but the structure was written in clock time.
 The structure you see on the page is really faithful to a year-long record of grief and dislocation—I didn’t muck it up that much and when I tried to regularize it, it refused to behave.
 Some of the events in that book are written days after they happened.
 I wondered whether the book was in charge of my life and if it was my duty to be a transcriber and deal with the consequences of what it was already fastening in language.